What is an intra-abdominal abscess?

 One way to remove fluid is through percutaneous drainage.
 This is a process in which your healthcare provider guides a needle through the skin to the place where the infection is.
 This is a short procedure.
 Your healthcare provider will give you a sedative and a local anesthetic to help you relax and eliminate any discomfort or pain while it is being done.

 Another way to drain the abscess is with surgery.
 Surgical procedures may also involve repairing the condition that caused the abscess in the first place, such as a bowel perforation.
-Sometimes, more than one operation is required.
+Sometimes, more than one operation is needed.

 Many times, a drainage catheter is left in the abscess cavity after it is drained.
 This will be checked by the healthcare team and removed when appropriate.